uujfwmnp/upgraded-telegram/README.md

   - Locally running comment script, prints to the screen.
 * timing-scoring.py
   - Locally running T&S script, prints to the screen.
+  - Formatting may occasionally be a bit of a mess in Windows/OSX/*nix depending on JSON data and how each OS handles tabs.